opendocsg/opendoc-sensor-data-exchange/User Guide/Home Page.md

    ![Image not Available](/assets/Fig15.png)

-You can reset MFA by clicking **Click here**.
+You can reset MFA by clicking **Click here**. (to update screenshot)

    ![Image not Available](/assets/Fig15x.png)

-You will receive an email with link to reset your new MFA.
+You will receive an email with link to reset your new MFA. (to update screenshot)

    ![Image not Available](/assets/Fig15y.png)